About

 Plough Ahead

-Working closely with the Plunkett Foundation, Plough Ahead secured grants to help pay for a business buyers report, and with developed a business plan for the future business.
+Working closely with the Plunkett Foundation, Plough Ahead secured grants to help pay for a business buyers' report, and developed a business plan.
 A Community Benefit Society was registered with the FCA (Financial Conduct Authority) in December 2018 to provide the legal platform required for the pub and community hub business.

 Longparish Community Pub Ltd

-Longparish Community Pub Ltd (LCPL) is the legal entity that leases and operates the Plough.
-Funding from LCPL helped Longparish Parish Council to buy the Plough in February 2021, and in turn undertook a 99 year lease from the council for the exclusive use of the property to secure and safeguard the future of the Plough Inn as a public house and promote it as an amenity of prime importance to the community.
-Owned by its 312 community shareholders for the benefit of the community, LCPL has fully refurbished the property, and reopened The Plough Inn for customers in September 2021.
+Longparish Community Pub Ltd (LCPL) is the legal entity that leases and operates The Plough.
+Funding from LCPL helped Longparish Parish Council to buy The Plough in February 2021, and LCPL took a 99 year lease from the council for the exclusive use of the property, securing and safeguarding the future of The Plough as a public house and an amenity of prime importance to the community.
+Owned by over 300 shareholders for the benefit of the community, LCPL has fully refurbished the property, and reopened The Plough for customers in September 2021.

-Now the Plough is open and trading, LCPL's vision for The Plough is a thriving, welcoming community-owned pub and hub, providing a great place for meeting, eating, drinking, working and socialising, with broader community benefits.
+Now The Plough is open and trading, LCPL's vision for The Plough is to be a sustainable and welcoming community-owned pub and hub, providing a great place for meeting, eating, drinking, working and socialising, with broader community benefits.

-The Society was registered in December 2018 with the Financial Conduct Authority (reg.
-7951) under the Co-operative and Community Benefit Societies Act 2014.
+LCPL was registered in December 2018 with the Financial Conduct Authority (No. 7951) under the Co-operative and Community Benefit Societies Act 2014.